xirianlight/openToMoreInfo/README.md

 The script as published will time out and terminate after a maximum of 90 seconds has elapsed.

-The script does not include a time out when attempting to load the System Preferences app - it will continue trying to load the app until successful.

 Implementing the actionButtonPath key may cause you trouble if you normally use Nudge for major OS upgrades

 If the PPPC is not present on a target workstation and you run this, the user will be hit with multiple PPPC prompts and the script will fail